+and obtain the following equation, where the left-hand side is a non-degenerate linear recurrence sequence:

-Then we have a bound on $n$ from Lemmas \ref{lem: skolem 4, 1111, not all same magnitude} and \ref{lem: skolem 4, 1111, same magnitude}.
-Similarly, if there is only one self-conjugate equivalence class, with stem $\alpha$, but some of its eigenvalues are repeated, we use the tuple
+Then we have an exponentially large bound $N_r$ from Lemmas \ref{lem: skolem 4, 1111, not all same magnitude} and \ref{lem: skolem 4, 1111, same magnitude}.
+Similarly, if there is only one self-conjugate equivalence class, with representative $\alpha$, but some of its eigenvalues are repeated, we use the tuple